ConnorKirk/To-Do/README.md

 # To-Do
 Ideas and Tasks to do.

-* Finish MyCourts-Booker
 * Play with datasets contained in `fivethirtyeight` library
-* Finish R 4 Data Science exercises
 * Read Tidy Text Mining.
 Create an example from each chapter.
 * https://pgexercises.com/questions/basic/
 * NAND2TETRIS
 * Spotify API/Shiny Display of songs?
 * Create a Squash player dataset from PSA website
+* Read Structure and Interpretation of Computer Programs

+# Completed
+*  -Finish R 4 Data Science exercises-
+*  -Finish MyCourts-Booker-